codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 1. Select the Kube context from which to uninstall the runtime, and then confirm the uninstall.
 1. If you get errors, run the uninstall command again, with the `--force` flag.

-### Update Git tokens for runtimes

-Provisioned runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
->These tokens are specific to the user, and the same token can be used for multiple runtimes.

-There are two different situations when you need to update Git tokens:
-* Update invalid, revoked, or expired tokens: Codefresh automatically flags runtimes with such tokens.
-It is mandatory to update the Git tokens to continue working with the platform.
-* Update valid tokens: Optional.
-You may want to update Git tokens, even valid ones, by deleting the existing token and replacing it with a new token.

-The methods for updating any Git token are the same regardless of the reason for the update:
-* OAuth2 authorization, if your admin has registered an OAuth Application for Codefresh
-* Git access token authentication, by generating a personal access token in your Git provider account with the correct scopes

-**Before you begin**
-* To authenticate through a Git access token, make sure your token is valid and has [the required scopes]({{site.baseurl}}/docs/reference/git-tokens)

-**How to**
-1. Do one of the following:
-  * If you see a notification in the Codefresh UI about invalid runtime tokens,  click **[Update Token]**.
-    The Runtimes page shows runtimes with invalid tokens prefixed by the key icon.
-Mouse over shows invalid token.
-  * To update an existing token, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
-1. Select the runtime for which to update the Git token.
-1. From the context menu with the additional actions at the top-right, select **Update Git Runtime token**.

-  {% include
- image.html
- lightbox="true"
- file="/images/runtime/update-git-runtime-token.png"
- url="/images/runtime/update-git-runtime-token.png"
- alt="Update Git runtime token option" caption="Update Git runtime token option" max-width="40%"
-%}

-{:start="4"}
-1. Do one of the following:
-  * If your admin has set up OAuth access, click **Authorize Access to Git Provider**.
-Go to _step 5_.
-  * Alternatively, authenticate with an access token from your Git provider.
-Go to _step 6_.

-{:start="5"}
-1. For OAuth2 authorization:
-  > If the application is not registered, you get an error.
-Contact your admin for help.
-  * Enter your credentials, and select **Sign In**.
-  * If required, as for example if two-factor authentication is configured, complete the verification.

-    {% include
-      image.html
-      lightbox="true"
-      file="/images/administration/user-settings/oauth-user-authentication.png"
-      url="/images/administration/user-settings/oauth-user-authentication.png"
-      alt="Authorizing access with OAuth2"
-      caption="Authorizing access with OAuth2"
-      max-width="30%"
-   %}

-{:start="6"}
-1. For Git token authentication, expand **Advanced authorization options**, and then paste the generated token in the **Git runtime token** field.

-1. Click **Update Token**.